Baltoli/accsynt/docs/future_design.md

   * The type signature of the symbol.
   * A set of properties to be used in the synthesis process.

+### In Code

+Provide a library that can parse a signature and list of properties as specified above into a usable data structure.
+The core operation is that a property set has a set of key-value associations which can be explored - e.g. checking whether or not the set has a particular key, what the set of associated values for a key is etc.

+Keys are just strings, and associated values can be:
+* Number (float, int)
+* String with : prefix for now
+* Parameters extracted from the signature (name, index?)

+The associated values for a key are ordered.

 ## Synthesis Techniques

 A synthesis technique describes how LLVM should be generated in some situation.